Hawley campaign paid attorneys to screen Mizzou emails for public release

 Among the emails the Hawleys' outside attorneys had sought to withhold from public release were messages between Hawley and his wife as "legally privileged spousal communications."

-After inquiries from The Star, the Hawleys said Monday they have asked their attorney to provide a reporter with copies of the emails between the couple.
+After inquiries from The Star, the Hawleys said Monday that they had asked their attorney to provide a reporter with copies of the emails between the couple.
+The Star received those emails Monday night.
+They are published below.

-In addition to initially asking the university to withhold those emails between Josh and Erin Hawley, the couple's attorneys had asked the university to withhold emails related to Josh Hawley's work for the Becket Fund for Religious Liberty, citing attorney-client privilege, as well as documents tied to his consulting work for an unnamed law firm and Josh and Erin Hawley's work on an amicus brief for the U.S. Supreme Court.
+In addition to initially asking the university to withhold emails between Josh and Erin Hawley, the couple's attorneys had asked the university to withhold emails related to Josh Hawley's work for the Becket Fund for Religious Liberty, citing attorney-client privilege, as well as documents tied to his consulting work for an unnamed law firm and Josh and Erin Hawley's work on an amicus brief for the U.S. Supreme Court.

 Other emails flagged by the Hawleys' attorneys were messages that contained students' names, the Hawleys' home address and a photo of their home, and tax documents with Josh Hawley's personal information.